Upturn unsubscribed user

 • Acquisition Price (USD millions): 71300

-• Strategic Rationale: Acquisition of 21st Century Fox expanded Disney's content library, strengthened its streaming services, and provided access to new markets.
+• Strategic Rationale: Acquisition of 21st Century Fox brought valuable film and television assets, expanding Disney's content library and streaming capabilities.

 Growth Trajectory and Initiatives